brianrahadi/quartz/content/posts/toronto-on-review.md

 - B - board games, restaurant, karaoke (good but not weekly 'good')
 - C - shopping (seems fun at first, but get boring too fast for me)

+### foodies
+toronto has a such diverse and rich food scene and I came satisfied with it.
+Comparing it with vancouver, I find it to be a bit better in general just because of how it has way more restaurants here - I find more restaurants with a stronger taste.

+Though for ramen and sushi or anything fresh, they say Vancouver is still better - I didn't eat any ramen or sushi here, so can't verify.

+Some of the restaurant can be checked out at https://www.instagram.com/nyoeats/!

+Some of my favourite restaurants here
+- Korean
+	- Daldongnae korean BBQ - op side dish, really good meat, a bit pricier
+	- Mapo Korean BBQ - tbh same with daldongnae
+	- Hanyang Jokbal - best jokbal
+- Vietnamese
+	- Pho Ngon Dat Viet - more interesting and diverse dishes.
+I really like their Bun Cha Ha Noi.
+Very tasty and deep grilled pork flavour along with many free sauces toppings.
+- Thailand
+	- Khao San Road - tried their beef and rice combo (forgot whats it in thai) with extreme thai spicy flavour.
+Finished extremely spiced up and satisfied - the best spicy food I had in tor.
+	- Koh Lipe Thai Kitchen- best for group dining, a bit pricy but foods were definitely worth it for its price.
+Strong flavour, sometimes not much portion tho.
+- Chinese
+	- Yin Ji Chang Fen - best rice roll out there! decent and cheap-ish!
+	- Rol San Dim Sum Restaurant - feels like home and it opens till 3am.
+	- Swatow Restaurant - this is like your 3.5 star chinese restaurant, not good service, fire food, and pretty efficient and cheap!
+	- King's Noodle Restaurant - like swatow, but for the congee and noodles!
+- Hot Pot (weird category i know)
+	- Souper Hot Pot - #1 big way contender.
+Really like everything they have to offer.
+More interesting broth (golden pickled cabbage and tom yum are peak), more thicc ice cream cone, has thai chilli sauce, and similar-ish price.
+	- Zhang Liang Spicy Hot Pot - best for mala lovers out there, not my niche since it's too oily and numby, but overall still solid pick.
+	- Hai Di Lao - not toronto specific obv, but their midnight deal is so goooood!
+I ate so much and only spent $25 (half-discount beef).
+- Shawarma
+	- Osmow's Shawarma - best shawarma since the spice actually kicks and overall just fire.
+Modern mediterranean shawarma #1.
+	- Shelby's Legendary Shawarma - generous meat portion, too much sauces, still pretty good!
+	- Tahini's Shawarma - similar with shelby's - still found shelby's to be lil better.
+	- Alpha Shawarma - Pretty good, but I like others since this is a syrian shawarma.
+Not too spicy to my liking
+- Others
+	- Raku - best udon, a bit too expensive
+	- Good Behaviour - best spicy meatball sub
+	- Rosie's Burgers - first toronto food, convenient and cheap smash burgers (but for me, burger is well, just a burger)
+- Chinese Grocery
+	- My favourite part living here is how I barely shop at the big market (even T&T is expensive), I do almost all my groceries on this crazily cheap chinese groceries
+	- Kai Wei Hung - closest for me and usually does its job
+	- Lucky Moose - my go-to for grocery, most complete but farthest (still only 14-min walk hehe)
+	- Hua Sheng - pretty solid selections, the median between 2
 ### what went well
 - overall really good mental health
 - routine-building is even stronger